resetes12/pokeemerald/README.md

 * When the bag is full, items go to the PC.
 * You can change the ball your Pokémon is in using a different ball from the bag.
 * Reusable repel prompt.
-* The time on the clock can be changed (Not recommended, has to be done from the Main Menu).
+* The time on the clock can be changed by pressing R, and time events should work.
+Can be also changed the official way by pressing R+B+LEFT on the main menu.
 * Three pages with additional options in the options menu.
 * New friendship and shiny indicator in the Summary Page of every Pokémon (ported from Heart and Soul)
 * Debug menu can be enabled by everybody, so you can cheat or modify whatever you want. **BE MINDFUL THAT IT CAN BREAK YOUR SAVE IF USED INCORRECTLY!** Refer to the Faq to learn how.